Edith Stern

 Edith Helen Stern (born 1952) is an American inventor and mathematician and former Vice President for Research and Development at IBM.
 She holds over 100 US patents and was awarded the ASME Kate Gleason Award.
-Stern was a child prodigy, who read the Encyclopædia Britannica at the age of 5 and was the youngest ever graduate of Florida Atlantic University at the age of 15.
+Stern was a child prodigy who was intensively educated by her father, having read the Encyclopædia Britannica at the age of 5 and was the youngest ever graduate of Florida Atlantic University at the age of 15.

 Early life and education

+Stern's father, the scholar Aaron Stern, had been in concentration camps during World War II.
+He married Stern's mother, Bella, in a ghetto in Warsaw.
+Aaron Stern suffered from cancer and was treated at the Mayo Clinic because of a request from Albert Einstein.
+His experiences in the concentration camps led to his conviction that the world's evil was the result of stupidity and if people were smarter "they would be less likely to follow another Hitler".
+Upon the birth of Edith, Aaron Stern announced to reporters his ambitions to make her into a genius "and a perfect person".